Chandanmajhi7/web-dev-version-control-workshop/README.md

 GIT commands that are important to learn to use command line
-1.	git config –global user.name Anurag – For configuring the name
+1.	git config –global user.name yourName – For configuring the name
-2.	git config –global user.email beaprogrammer24@gmail.com – to set the email
+2.	git config –global user.email youEmail@gmail.com – to set the email
 3.	git config –global user.name – For checking the changes have been affected
 4.	git config –global user.email - For checking the changes have been affected
 5.	code . – to open the VS Code